 This website is the result.

 These are all the documents and photographs I could find and both Paul and Geoff G8NWK have helped with their contributions.
-Also, Chris G3VJV has kindly allowed us to use the pictures from his website.
+Chris G3VJV has kindly allowed us to use the pictures from his website and thanks also to David M0EZP for providing the newspaper cutting about G3MDW on the Miscellaneous Photographs page.

 Click on any of the pictures to see a larger version, sized to fit your monitor.
 The arrows at each side of the large picture allow you to scroll through all the pictures on the page.
 There is also a ‘slideshow’ function that you start and stop using the play/pause button at the top right of the picture.
 Click the cross symbol, hit Esc or just click anywhere outside the large picture area to return to the original page.